luoxufeiyan/wiki.luoxufeiyan.com/docs/study/english/ielts/speaking/common-english-phrases.md

 22. Where were we?
 (Resume the conversation)
 23. I’m sorry, I didn’t catch you
 24. Lucky you!
-25. [[https://dictionary.cambridge.org/dictionary/english/freak-sb-out?q=freak%2Bout|I freaked out]] = to become very angry, scared or excited
+25. [I freaked out](https://dictionary.cambridge.org/dictionary/english/freak-sb-out?q=freak%2Bout) = to become very angry, scared or excited
 26. Good for you!
 27. You’ve got to be kidding me!
 28. Cheer up!